tpesti96/Project-01-group-4/README.md

 ```
 AS A gamer,
-I WANT to search for a Pokemon
+I WANT to search for a Pokèmon
 SO THAT I can see statistics on them and learn more about them.
 ```

 ## Installation

+Follow the link for the deployed application and open it in your default web browser.

 ## Usage

+At the start page, search for a Pokèmon and click the magnifying glass button to display the result for your search.

+[INSERT SCREENSHOTS OF FINAL MVP HERE]

 ## Credits